AndreLion/html5-localstorage-manager/README.md

 *Formerly known as: HTML5 LocalStorage Manager*

-A chrome extension that enhances the native chrome devtool for managing local / session storage.
+A chrome extension that focuses on creating / retrieving / editing / deleting local / session storage.
-Helps you accelerate web development if you relay on local storage heavily.
+Helps you accelerate web development if you relay on localStorage heavily.

 ## Highlight Features